Q&A: EU aims to bolster competitiveness through Clean Industrial Deal

 Europe needs to bring down energy prices, boost innovation, reduce dependencies - particularly on China - and decarbonise, according to the landmark Draghi report on Europe’s competitiveness by former Italian prime minister and European Investment Bank chief Mario Draghi.
 The report also highlighted the need for a “new industrial strategy” and for 800 billion euros a year in investment to boost European growth.

 Building on this, Commission president von der Leyen has announced a Competitiveness Compass as her first major initiative and something that will frame the next five years of the Commission’s work.
-This will be developed based on the three pillars of the Draghi report: closing the innovation gap with the U.S. and China; the need for a joint plan for decarbonisation and competitiveness; and increasing security and reducing dependencies.
+This was developed based on the three pillars of the Draghi report: closing the innovation gap with the U.S. and China; the need for a joint plan for decarbonisation and competitiveness; and increasing security and reducing dependencies.
 The Clean Industrial Deal will address the second, von der Leyen said.

 How is it different from the European Green Deal?